RebootJeff/rebootjeff.github.io/source/_posts/2013-09-25-hackr-diary-first-impressions.markdown

 ### Guard operator

 Marcus, the primary instructor, warned us that some devs dislike the guard operator, but it's really concise (which is cool to him).
-The guard operator is a logical-AND that "guards" a small bit of code the same way an `if` statement would guard it.
+The guard operator is a logical-AND or logical-OR that "guards" a small bit of code the same way an `if` statement would guard it.
 For example:

 ~~~
 if(goodStudent === true){
     candy++;
 }

 // The above code could be refactored into the following: